martinkariuki7/todolist/README.md

 # todolist
-A simple vanilla JS todo list which allows users to add tasks & persist to local storaga
+A simple vanilla JS todo list which allows users to add tasks, delete tasks & save changes to local storage.